pritamiiit/pritamiiit/README.md

 - 👋 Hi, I’m @pritamiiit
 - 👀 I’m interested in Deep Learning
-- 🌱 I’m currently learning Integrated Post Graduation in Information Technology
+- 🌱 I’m currently a MeitY research scholar
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Artificial Intelligence
 - 📫 How to reach me pritam23@ieee.org

 <!---